NotReallyJustin/Format-String-Vuln/GOT/notes.md

 <br><br>
 Just make sure you add up your pointer sizes correctly.

-## Format String Vulnerability on the Command Line
+### Format String Vulnerability on the Command Line
 *ANY* user input could be susceptible to a format string vulnerability!
 Programs don't need to specifically read from `stdin` in order for a format string vulernability to happen. <br /><br />

 This demo will try exploiting format strings through the command line (via `argv[1]`).
 Keep these tips in mind when you do this:
 1. You still can't write hexes (and hence, memory locations).
 However, the bash shell allows you to use `$()`.
 This means you can run python scripts and pass the input into argv.
 For example: `$(print(b"\x14\x23\x12\x13" + b"%4\$n"))`
 2. `$` is a finnicky character on the command line.
 It's good practice to put an escape character it like this: `\$`

+### \x00
+You cannot write \x00 on the command line.
+Since strings are null-terminated, printf just stops reading after \x00 (and hence, it's very likely you'll get a Segfault).
+If this happens, put your function address at the **end** of your format string query and finnagle with `%[insert number]$n` to obtain that.
+It's not perfect, but it works. <br ><br>

+Here's a good blog article that kind of shows you how to deal with null bytes: https://ir0nstone.gitbook.io/notes/types/stack/format-string

-## Accessing GOT
+### Accessing GOT
 You can access the Global Offset Table via `objdump -R [binary file path]`

-## Accessing Function Locations via GDB
+### Accessing Function Locations via GDB
 If ASLR is off, `gdb` memory addresses are going to be the same as your normal ELF memory addresses!
 This means you can run `info functions ^[function name]` to grab their memory address.
 This - you guessed it - could be written into a GOT "array" entry.

 ## Steps to Overwriting GOT